 Meet Our Team

-The Pocono Wildlife Rehabilitation and Education Center was founded in 1983 and incorporated as a nonprofit organization in 1988.
+Pocono Wildlife Center was founded in 1983 and incorporated as a nonprofit organization in 1988.

 Katherine (Dubin) Uhler was born and raised in Pennsylvania.
 She spent a great deal of time in the wilds of PA, and decided to earn her teaching and Biology/Environmental Science degrees at East Stroudsburg University of PA.
-During the summer of 1980, she served an internship and volunteered at other wildlife rehabilitation centers, becoming so enthralled, she became a licensed rehabilitator that winter.
+During the summer of 1980, she served an internship and volunteered at other wildlife rehabilitation centers.
+She fell in love with rehabilitation so much so that she became a licensed rehabilitator that winter.

 The early years of PWREC were modest, working first from the spare bedroom of her mobile home residence, then moving to her own property in Tobyhanna.
 Kathy supported herself with her full-time career as an Ecology teacher at Stroudsburg HS, while building the Center into a professional, all-species care facility.
 Educational programming was offered and became one of her favorite aspects of serving both wildlife and people.
 Kathy received Sigma Xi Science Teacher of the Year, Monroe County Environmental Educator of the year, and PA Environmental Educator of the year.

 Kathy stepped down as Executive Director in the fall of 2022, in order to have more time to devote to providing educational programming, writing, and helping care for the growing number of animals, particularly raptors, carnivores, and bear cubs being admitted each year.
 And perhaps… a vacation.
 Ms. Uhler does not see a time when she won’t be serving wildlife and people in northeastern PA.
-She and Eric will live in Stroudsburg where they hope to have some quiet time and enjoy the ‘Burg.
+She and Eric currently reside in Stroudsburg.

 Stroudsburg, PA 18360